leeleelee3264/my-hugo-tech-blog/content/post/2022-12-22-tech-blog-readability.md

 +++
-title = "[Project] How to make a readable tech blog with Hugo" date = "2022-12-22" description = "Making a readable, fun, useful tech blog is not an easy job.
+title = "[Project] How to make a readable tech blog with Hugo?" date = "2022-12-22" description = "Making a readable, fun, useful tech blog is not an easy job.
 How we can accomplish the job?
 This is a project for renew my tech blog from Jekyll to Hugo." tags = ["Project"]